-What remains to be seen is how the inclusion of Croatia in the European Union will impact their target as it would be possible that their target under an internal effort sharing decision would differ from the joint target.
-So far there has been no decision in the EU in this respect.
+It remains to be seen how the inclusion of Croatia in the European Union will impact their target.
+Their target under an internal effort sharing decision will only cover the sectors and gases not included in the EU ETS.
+It is possible that this target would differ from the joint target.
+So far, there has been no decision in the EU in this respect.

 In May 2012, Croatia submitted a provisional QELRO level range of 80 for the second commitment period of the Kyoto Protocol, aligning itself with Denmark and the European Commission.
 This means that Croatia’s average yearly emissions during the period of 2013-2020 are proposed to be 80% of 1990 levels.